THE BURNHAMS

 Stained glass window at Burnham Market |

-Nearby at Burnham Overy Staithe, we have plenty of moorings and launching facilities for boats of all kinds.
+Nearby Burnham Overy Staithe is a popular launching site for boats.
 The village of Burnham Overy has moved over the years, as the channel gradually silted up sea going vessels had to moor further and further downstream, until over time the majority of the population had moved from Burnham Overy Town to Burnham Overy Staithe.
 Today it is a mecca for sailing enthusiasts, with plenty of paths for those who prefer to remain on land! |

 Burnham Overy Staithe |